-We encourage you to submit a feature film script of any genre, challenging the perceptions of what stories women write, and what we want to see.
+We encourage you to submit a feature film script, or TV pilot script, of any genre, challenging the perceptions of what stories women write, and what we want to see.
 We welcome a diversity of women’s interests and stories.
 VIWFF is committed to highlighting the best stories the world has to offer that are written by women.
 Women tell amazing, dynamic, interesting, thought-provoking, affecting, inspiring, funny and down-right exciting stories.
 We want to read them all!

 The winner receives a cash prize.

-Official Selections (finalists) receive a festival pass and are invited to attend VIWFF 2020.
-(March 3 - 8, 2020, in Vancouver, British Columbia.)
+Official Selections (finalists) receive a festival pass and are invited to attend VIWFF 2021.
+(March 4 - 9, 2021, in Vancouver, British Columbia.)
 Travel and accommodation are the responsibility of the attendee.
 In the event of curtailment of live events due to COVID19, Official Selections will receive passes to the online component of VIWFF 2021, to be announced.

 The contest is open to women-identifying screenwriters.
 Collaborations with two or more writing partners accepted, however, all members of the team must be women.
 Only one prize can be awarded per screenplay.